Skip to content

 I didn't sit down and design this system.
 I fell into it.

 I was doing the full cycle by hand.
 Research the codebase, write a plan, run a pre-mortem on the plan, decompose it into waves, crank through the implementation, validate the output, extract learnings.
 Every time.
 By hand.
 I called it "the pottery barn" because I was literally sitting at the wheel shaping clay all day.
 It was working.
-The cycle was genuinely producing better code than anything else I tried.
+The cycle produced better code than anything else I tried.

-But after a few weeks of the pottery barn, I started getting annoyed.
+After a few weeks of the pottery barn, I started getting annoyed.
 Why am I manually loading context that the system already produced?
 Why am I running the same validation steps every time?
 Why am I hand-crafting context scoping that follows the same pattern every time?
 (This is the part where I spent an entire Saturday doing the exact same six steps I'd done on Friday and thought "I am the bot now.")

 The pottery barn